rwilliams/jrubywiki/Concurrency-in-jruby.md

 * Growing an instance variable table.
 This generally only comes into play early in execution, or if new instance variables are defined for the first time under concurrent execution.
 * Updates of `LOADED_FEATURES` ($") in response to concurrent requires.
 If a feature appears in `LOADED_FEATURES`, you know it has successfully completed loading in exactly one thread.
-* The state of an autoloaded constant (1.9 mode only).
+* The state of an autoloaded constant (from JRuby 1.7.x which is not out yet).
 Autoloads will only run and complete in exactly one thread.

 A number of common Ruby features, however, are *not* guaranteed atomic, even though they may imply such.